-Chemical and Physical Properties
+Physical and Chemical Properties

-These ingredients are typically colorless or white solids with low formula weights.
-While the carbonate salts may be fairly alkaline in concentrated solution, in formulation an acceptable pH can be easily obtained.
-Data on the chemical and physical properties of simple carbonate salts are presented in Table 2.
+These ingredients are typically colorless or white solids with low formula weights (Table 2).
+While the carbonate salts may be fairly alkaline in concentrated solution, an acceptable pH can be easily obtained in formulations.

 Method of Manufacture